acmucsd-projects/acm-profiles-api/README.md

 REST API for ACM Profiles.
 Built using Django and PostgreSQL.

+Unfortunately Heroku is taking down their free tier so the hosted version of this API will no longer be functional.

 ## Required Dependencies
 1. Python 3 and pip - [instructions](https://www.python.org/downloads/)
 2. Docker - [instructions](https://docs.docker.com/get-docker/)